dmakeroam/OTPSec/readme.rst

-One Time Password with Segmentation Support in the Most Confidential System (OTPSec)
+One Time Password with Segmentation Support for the Most Confidential System (OTPSec)

 ##### Introduction #####